Ethical Investing Philosophy

 We also provide assistance with the purification process for our Muslim clients, which requires that any investment income be given to charity if it may have been generated from activities defined as unlawful according to Islamic investing principles.

-Although Azzad follows strict Islamic guidelines regarding the companies and services we invest in, the investment companies in the portfolio may earn insignificant income from interest and other prohibited lines of business, which are forbidden.
+Although Azzad follows strict Islamic guidelines regarding the companies and services we invest in, companies in the portfolio may earn insignificant income from interest and other prohibited lines of business, which are forbidden.
 We advise our clients to cleanse such income, and we calculate and accrue such purification amounts daily on our clients’ investment and retirement accounts.
 Purification amounts are usually accrued for the 12 months prior to a week before the month of Ramadan.

 Responsible investing for Muslims goes beyond avoiding the products and services that cause harm to society.
 It means helping those in need.